vectorprogrammer/Features-Bedrock-Public/README.md

 # Features-Bedrock
 This is the Features-Bedrock add-on for Bedrock Minecraft system.

 My development is saved in a private repository.
-My files here are for public use only.
+My files here are to present this addon to the public.
 You can find the MCAddon in the releases when one comes.

 # Note
 In the Scripting API @minecraft/vanilla-data modules, usage of the vanilla data and Microsoft's copyrights belong to them.
 I hold no control of such files, and they are for pure reference by my modules.